python-boltons/.github/profile/README.md

-Inspired by the original [gh:mahmoud/boltons][1] GitHub repository / [boltons PyPI package][3] (founded ~10 years ago), this organization takes a modern approach to solving the same problem.
+Inspired by the original [gh:mahmoud/boltons][1] GitHub repository / [boltons][3] PyPI package (founded ~10 years ago), this organization takes a modern approach to solving the same problem.
 Namely, while we strive to adhere (more-or-less) to the design tenets of the original project, we choose to utilize separate GitHub repositories and separate PyPI packages for each cohesive set of library utilities.
 These original design tenets can be found